mj2984/CCM_Complex/README.md

 1. The preprocessor is implemented in Julia Programming Language.
 Install using: sudo apt-install julia
 2. Install the required packages by running "add_dependencies_julia.jl" in Julia.
 3. The model is implemented using PyTorch in Python.
 Recommended to use any modern version of Python.
+For the Complex Valued network version, [complexPyTorch](https://github.com/wavefrontshaping/complexPyTorch) package is needed.

 # Running Instructions: